 When should you get tested?

-It is recommended that individuals who are sexually active get tested for sexually transmitted infections (STIs) at least once a year, or more frequently, depending on their individual risk factors and sexual behavior.
+It is recommended that sexually active individuals get tested for sexually transmitted infections (STIs) at least once a year, or more frequently, depending on their risk factors and sexual behavior.

 Some specific circumstances that may indicate the need for STI testing include: